roofrack/dotfiles/README.md

                                                 ===========================

-I wrote this as a guide for myself for installing some things on a new Arch installation (arch as a guest inside virtualbox) using a shell script which basically just adds a few directories and symlinks them to my dotfiles directory.
+I wrote this as a guide for myself for installing some things on a new Arch installation (arch as a guest inside virtualbox) using a shell script which basically just adds a few packages & directories and symlinks them to my dotfiles directory.
 It is mainly for setting up the I3 window manager but can change and or use it for whatever.